MrJPGames/WayFarerPlus/README.md

 Changelog
 ---
+1.11.3 - 1.11.3.3:
+- Updates to ensure full compatability with Wayfarer site updates (1.11.3.3 ONLY, earlier versions have partial compatability)
+- Many minor bug fixed

 1.11.2:
 - You can now keep one tab per map and for all your translation
 - Experimental implementation for bigger maps (turned off by default currently)